-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMDevelopment of a customizable skin turnover model
+Thursday, May 14th, 10:00 AM - 1:00 PMDevelopment of customizable skin turnover models

 - Alternatives to animal testing